Logiqx/gps-details/docs/devices/garmin/pvt/README.md

 #### Absolute Time

-This is the time of each location event (% 1000 ms) and the data shows the Fenix 7 to be more consistent:
+This is the absolute time of each location but considering the milliseconds only.
+The test data shows the Fenix 7 to be more consistent:

 - Fenix 7 Pro
   - min=540, median=559, max=582, range = 42